Skip to content

 Threat Model

-This document covers the current AgentZero runtime surface in Sprint 0:
+This document covers the AgentZero runtime surface:

 • CLI execution (bin/agentzero, crates/agentzero-cli)